sighupio/fury-getting-started/fury-on-talos/README.md

 To follow this tutorial you will need:

-- **Docker** we will use a [container image][fury-getting-started-dockerfile] containing `furyctl` and all the necessary tools.
-(Optional) you can use the same tools from your local machine if you prefer.
-Additionally, `talosctl` will use Docker to create the Kubernetes cluster.
+- **Docker** `talosctl` will use Docker to create the Kubernetes cluster.
+The tutorial uses a [container image][fury-getting-started-dockerfile] containing `furyctl` and all the necessary tools for simplicity.
+You can use the same tools from your local machine if you prefer.
 <!--
  - `furyctl >= v.0.6.2`: Fury command line interface tool to manage the distribution.
 Follow the [official installation instructions][furyctl-repo].
   - `kubectl >= 1.23.6`: Kubernetes client